cr7pt0gr4ph7/blog/_posts/2024-03-13-applying-container-principles-to-the-desktop.md

-Like with Docker in the container world, it's also quite easy to create your own base images if the prebuilt ones do not satisfy all of your requirements &ndash; which we will cover in a future article.
+Like with Docker in the container world, it's also quite easy to create your own base images if the prebuilt ones do not satisfy all of your requirements &ndash; which will be covered in a [future article].

 [^1]: Who would have thought that the driver of the USB soundcard you plugged in two years ago would cause problems when you switched to a newer display that also has integrated speakers?
 Yeah, me neither.

+[future article]: {% link _posts/2024-03-20-creating-your-own-bluefin-distribution.md %}